YTTWu/ChessGame/README.md

 We plan on using C++ for our game via hammer.

 Our game will have the following input and ouput:
   Input: Two users will each take turns on deciding where to move their individual chess pieces on the game board by using algebraic notation.
-  Output: Each player's moves and which coordinates their pieces move to will be displayed on a 2d board in the program.
-The board will be printed after every move.
-Once the game is won by one of the two players,the player's name will be displayed as the winner.
+  Output: Each player's moves and which coordinates their pieces move to will be updated and displayed on a new board in the program each time.
+The new board will be printed after every move.
+Once the game is won by one of the two players,the side of the player(Black/White) will be displayed as the winner.

  We will implement the following design patterns:

  1. Strategy -
-We chose this pattern to define each piece's movement since strategy patterns are used to manage algorithms and relationships between objects.
+We chose this pattern to define each chess pieces.
+Since strategy patterns are used to manage algorithms and relationships between objects.
 Each individual piece will have its accept function implemenetation that is unique to it.
 A problem we will anticipate is making each piece move how its supposed to.
-To solve this, we will have a base abstract class which all classes can extend and have their own move implementations.
+To solve this, we will have a base abstract class which all classes can extend and have their own overrited implementation and movement implementations through visitor patterns.

  2. Visitor -
-We will use the visitor pattern to check if every move made is valid, this pattern will also determine if there is a check or a checkmate.
+We will use the visitor pattern to check if every move made is valid.
 Inside each type of pieces we have a accept method corresponded with the visit method.
 Since we have 6 different type we will have 6 unique visit method to check the user desired move is whether allowed within the Chess rule.

 ## Class Diagram